 When you have all the paperwork in place you can then start shopping for the best contractor to carry out your job.
 When looking for a contractor do your research as you don’t want to be left with one that won’t see the project through.

 You can look at past work, and testimonials and even ask them for previous customer details so you can do your due diligence.
-Once you have all of the above you will then want to get a few different quotes.
+Remember to check the contractor’s website, too — a reliable renovation company will have relevant information about the available services and obtained certifications.
+Take a look at Rénovation Gatineau for an excellent reference.

 When dealing with quotes you may not want to go for the cheapest one.
 In most lines of work, you get what you pay for so going cheap may mean that you end up spending money fixing the cheap work.